dhughes/tiy-java-crash-course/Crash Course.md

 * How to create new instances of objects.
 * How to use variables to store data.
 * What primitive datatypes are.
-* Some basic Java operators for ary
+* Some basic Java operators.
 * Properties are used to describe an object.
 * Methods are used to give objects capabilities.
 * Conditional logic is used when your application needs to make decisions.

 These few tools form the foundation of Java.
-Granted, this only scratches the surface of Java, but literally everything in Java makes use of these few constructs.
+This lecture only scratches the surface of Java, but literally everything in Java builds off of these few constructs.

 ## Further learning